AuraBee/techTestCucumber/README.md

 `npm test `

-*This will initiate the test runner, executing the Cucumber scenarios defined for the BBC Sounds pages.*
+*This will initiate the test runner, executing the Cucumber scenarios.*

 ### Project Comments and Notes